 - How much is it?
 Here are the best Red Dead Redemption 2 prices

-We haven't had enough time with Red Dead Redemption 2 to give it the comprehensive TechRadar review treatment, however we've rounded up the verdicts of those who have below:
+We didn't had enough time with Red Dead Redemption 2 on console to give it the comprehensive TechRadar review treatment, however we've rounded up the verdicts of those who have below:

 David Meikelham - * * * * * -